You are your voice

 Self-acceptance is a long process that can be intimidating at times.
 It means to accept every facet of your being, everything that makes you who you are and all the things that brought you to this point in your life.
 It also means to accept not only the outer circumstances of your life, but also everything going on in your inner world, now.
 Your thoughts.
 Your feelings.
 All of it.
 I know how challenging this can be, but it’s necessary.
 If we fail to practice self-acceptance, we effectively disown parts of ourselves, causing disruptions within.

-As your voice is a part of you, anytime you fail to own who you are in this moment, you take power away from your voice.
-You effectively shut down apart of it, as you shut down a part of yourself.
+As your voice is a part of you, anytime you fail to own who you are at this moment, you take power away from your voice.
+You effectively shut down apart from it, as you shut down a part of yourself.
+This is why learning to embrace your whole self – both your strengths and your vulnerabilities, the pieces you’re happy with and ALL the ones you’re not – empowers your voice to find true resonance, creating harmony between your inner essence and the sound you share with the world.
+This is how you can find true vocal freedom.

 When We Don’t Accept Ourselves, This Happens